How can you travel by train as a wheelchair user?

 Traveling is fun but is there limitations when using a wheelchair?
 Maybe not, let’s find out why…

-Traveling by train in India with wheelchair
+Traveling by trains with a Wheelchair in India

 Indian Railways always have a soft corner for the disabled one and try all the aspect to make them feel comfortable by helping them and making them realize that they are not less than others

-Indian Railways had already manufactured around 2100 coaches which are suitably designed compartments and toilets to the needs of the wheelchair borne/disabled persons.
+Indian Railways had already manufactured around 2100 coaches which are suitably designed compartments and toilets to the needs of the wheelchair-borne/disabled persons.
 It is also endeavored to have at least one such coach in each Mail/Express train.